sambradley-rsm/gpt-x-docs/docs/installation.md

 ## 3. Pre-Installation Checklist

-- [ ] **Licensing Information**: Confirm that you have the necessary licenses and installation keys.
-- [ ] **Azure Subscription Access**: Verify that you have Owner or Contributor access to the target Azure subscription.
+- [ ] **Azure Subscription Access**: Verify that you have one of the following role sets in the target Azure subscription:
+    - Contributor **and** User Access Administrator roles
+    - Owner role
 - [ ] **Azure Quotas**: Ensure sufficient quotas for services like Compute, Storage, Cosmos DB, and OpenAI.
 - [ ] **Permissions**: Confirm that you have the required Azure AD roles (Application Administrator) and local administrative rights.
 - [ ] **Dependencies Installed**: